olooney/oranlooney.com/content/post/genji-ko.md

 are distinct because the horizontal connecting lines are at different heights;
 nevertheless, we try to minimize such intersections.

-Genji-Kō features as a plot point in [episode 8 of the experimental horror anime Mononoke][MNNK8], where it is suggested that players used blocks to record their solutions:
+Genji-kō features as a plot point in [episode 8 of the experimental horror anime Mononoke][MNNK8], where it is suggested that players used blocks to record their solutions: